toradex/meta-toradex-security/docs/README-secure-debug.md

 When `TDX_SECURE_DEBUG_MODE = "authenticated"`, `TDX_SECURE_DEBUG_KEY_FILE` must point to a file containing the SJC response key in hexadecimal format.

-For iMX8M, the key is a 56-bit value represented by exactly 14 hexadecimal characters, without a `0x` prefix.
+On iMX6, iMX7 and iMX8M, the key is a 56-bit value represented by exactly 14 hexadecimal characters, without a `0x` prefix.
 Example:

 ```text
 7a73cfcdb180e3